 - Pack a full personal medical kit after consulting with your doctor.

 - Always wash your hands or use hand sanitizer after using the toilet, touching pets and before eating.
 Hand sanitizer containing 70% alcohol kills about 90% of the germs and helps to prevent diarrhea.
 Of course, most of the people traveling after the pandemic keep hand sanitizer nearby, and we encourage our local staff and partners to keep up with the latest sanitary norms.

 - Insect bite cream is also very practical to pack for your trip, especially in the evenings.

 4. Electronic devices and entertainment on the way

 - Central Asia is very photogenic so take your camera, enough memory cards, as well as batteries and chargers.

 - Charger plugs are the same as in the EU.
 In many hotel rooms, there might only be one or two sockets, so taking an outlet with several sockets can be very useful, especially if you’re sharing the room.

-- It’s always nice to share your socket with other travelers at the airports or guesthouses where sockets can be scarce.
+- It’s always nice to share your socket with other travelers at airports or guesthouses where sockets can be scarce.